 On October 21, 2014, GF participated, along with other investors, in the Company's Series B redeemable convertible preferred stock financing and purchased 192,307 shares at \$26.00 per share.
 Contemporaneously, the Company sold 461,538 shares of its common stock to GF at a discounted price of \$0.00026 per share.
 The common shares vest upon the achievement of a goal as set forth in the Statement of Work #1 (the SOW) under the JDA.
 The unvested common shares are subject to repurchase by the Company, if the JDA is terminated for any reason, for a one-year period after such termination, at a price that is the lower of the original price paid by GF or the fair value of the Company's common stock as of the date of repurchase.
 The Company has determined that the issuance of these shares of common stock to GF represents compensation for services to be provided under the JDA.
 Accordingly, the shares are accounted for similar to a stock award granted to a non-employee of the Company and are remeasured to their fair value as they vest.
-Although the shares issued do not commence vesting until the achievement of the product qualification (the "Initial Measurement Date"), the Company has deemed it probable that the qualification requirement will be met and compensation expense related to the shares issued is being recognized prior to the Initial Measurement Date.
-Due to the vesting conditions, there will be multiple measurement dates, occurring on the Initial Measurement Date and at the end of each month thereafter.
-The fair value of vesting shares is effectively fixed at each measurement date while the fair value of the remaining unvested shares will be remeasured each subsequent measurement date until the shares are fully vested.
-During the year ended December 31, 2016, GF achieved the product qualification as set forth under the SOW.
-As such, a total of 211,538 shares of common stock became vested on August 21, 2016, the designated Initial Measurement Date.
-Subsequent to the Initial Measurement Date through March 31, 2018, an additional 182,692 shares of common stock became vested.
-As of March 31, 2018, there were 67,307 shares unvested that were subject to repurchase.
+A total of 211,538 shares of common stock became vested on August 21, 2016, the designated Initial Measurement Date.
+The remaining shares vest on a monthly basis thereafter.
+Subsequent to the Initial Measurement Date through September 30, 2018, an additional 211,538 shares of common stock became vested.
+As of September 30, 2018, there were 9,615 shares unvested that were subject to repurchase.

-The Company recognized non-cash compensation expense of \$237,000 and \$255,000 during the three months ended March 31, 2018 and 2017, respectively, in research and development expense related to the vesting of the shares of common stock.
-The Company recognizes compensation expense based on the estimated fair value of the common stock at each reporting period, which was \$7.55 and \$7.50 per share as of March 31, 2018 and December 31, 2017, respectively.
+The Company recognized non-cash compensation expense of \$247,000 and \$508,000 during the three months ended September 30, 2018 and 2017, respectively, and \$709,000 and \$1.2 million during the nine months ended September 30, 2018 and 2017, respectively, in research and development expense related to the vesting of the shares of common stock.
+The Company recognizes compensation expense based on the estimated fair value of the common stock at each reporting period, which was \$7.68 and \$7.50 per share as of September 30, 2018 and December 31, 2017, respectively.